ryouze/ryouze.github.io/content/posts/vroom.md

 option(ENABLE_CCACHE "Enable ccache for faster builds" ON)
 ```

-The assets (textures and sounds) are embedded directly into the executable as headers.
-To do that, I have written a custom CLI tool in C called [asset-packer](https://github.com/ryouze/asset-packer).
-There is a plethora of similar tools available, but let's learn by building.
+Assets (textures and sounds) are embedded directly into the executable as headers.
+To achieve this, I wrote [asset-packer](https://github.com/ryouze/asset-packer), a simple CLI tool in C. Plenty of alternatives exist, but I keep everything in the spirit of learning by building.

 ### Track Generation

-Getting the procedural track generation working was one of the hardest part of this project.
-It took me a really long time to get the detours right because they use different textures of corners based on orientation.
-I actually add ASCII art of how the textures look to the code as comments to help me visualize which texture I am using.
+Procedural track generation was one of the hardest parts.
+Handling detours was tricky since different corner textures had to be placed depending on orientation.
+To help, I added ASCII art diagrams inside comments to visualize how tiles fit together.

-The track uses tile-based textures from [Kenney's Racing Pack](https://kenney.nl/assets/racing-pack).
-I upscaled them using [Waifu2x](https://unlimited.waifu2x.net/) to make them look better at higher resolutions.
-The algorithm builds rectangular track layouts with optional "detour bubbles" that create outward detours.
-Both the vertical and horizontal width of the track is configurable in the GUI.
-The detour percentage can also be configured.
-The AI, will of course, adapt to any track configuration.
+The track uses textures from [Kenney's Racing Pack](https://kenney.nl/assets/racing-pack), upscaled with [Waifu2x](https://unlimited.waifu2x.net/).
+The algorithm builds rectangular layouts with optional "detour bubbles" along the edges.
+Width, height, and detour probability are configurable in the UI, and the AI adapts to any configuration.

 #### Bubble Detours

-The track is built in several phases:
+The track is built in phases:

-1. Layout Planning: Calculate the grid dimensions and tile positioning based on user parameters (width, height, tile size)
+1. Layout Planning: Calculate grid dimensions and tile placement.
-2. Corner Placement: Place the four corner tiles that define the track's outer boundary
+2. Corner Placement: Place four corners for the outer boundary.
-3. Edge Processing: Process each edge (top, right, bottom, left) while placing optional detour bubbles
+3. Edge Processing: Place edge tiles with optional detour bubbles.
-4. Bubble Generation: Use probability-based detour placement with height validation to ensure structural integrity
+4. Bubble Generation: Place detours probabilistically with validation.
-5. Waypoint Creation: Generate AI navigation waypoints at each tile center with proper driving type classification
+5. Waypoint Creation: Generate AI waypoints with straight/corner classification.

-The most complex part is the "bubble detour" system.
-Each vertical edge can have random "bubbles" that create wider sections and interesting corners.
-The algorithm walks along each edge and randomly decides whether to place a detour based on a probability setting.
-When placing a detour, it has to make sure the bubble fits in the remaining track space and connects properly with the main track.
+Vertical edges can sprout "bubbles" that widen sections and add corners.
+The algorithm checks available space before placing one, ensuring proper connection back to the main track.

 ```cpp
 // Simplified vertical edge bubble placement algorithm (runs on track generation)